Priestly Blessing: Reform, Reconstructionist and Liberal Judaism

 In Liberal (and American Reform) congregations, the concept of the priesthood has been largely abandoned, along with other familial (caste) and gender distinctions.
 Thus, this blessing is usually omitted or simply read by the hazzan.
 North American Reform Jews omit the Musaf service, as do most other liberal communities, and so if they choose to include the priestly blessing, it is usually appended to the end of the Shacharit Amidah.
 Some congregations, especially Reconstructionist ones, have the custom of the congregation spreading their tallitot over each other and blessing each other that way.

 This custom was started when Montreal Reconstructionist rabbi Lavy Becker saw children in Pisa, Italy, run under their fathers' tallitot for the blessing, and he brought it home to his congregation.

 Some congregations alter the grammar so that the blessing is read in the first person plural: "May God bless us and keep us..."

 Orthodox Judaism

 Orthodox Judaism does not permit a bat kohen (daughter of a kohen) or bat levi (daughter of a Levite) to participate in nesiat kapayim because the practice is a direct continuation of the Temple ritual, and should be performed by those who would authentically be eligible to do so in the Temple.
 Customs differ if a Kohen under Bar Mitzvah can recite the blessing together with an adult Cohen.

 Christian liturgy

+An Evangelical-Lutheran priest in the Church of Sweden performs the Aaronic blessing towards the congregation.
+It is concluded with the priest doing the sign of the cross.

-Blessings based on the priestly blessing are used in the liturgy of the Roman Catholic, Anglican, and Lutheran churches.
-In Christian contexts, the Priestly Blessing is generally known as "The Benediction", and often finishes a service.
+Blessings based on the priestly blessing are used in the liturgy of the Roman Catholic, Evangelical-Lutheran, and Anglican churches.
+In Christian contexts, the Priestly Blessing is generally known as The Benediction, and often concludes the Mass (service of worship).